 E-tools are great for digging fire pits or even underground Dakota fires, as shown in the video above.
 You can also use your e-tool to smother and put out fires when breaking camp.

 Need wood for kindling?
-Hack away with the serrated edge of your e-tool.
+Hack away with the serrated edge of your shovel.

 If you feel like cooking in a dutch oven, you can use your e-tool to dig one and shovel coals from your campfire to light it up.

-You can put the shovel at a 90-degree angle, light a camp stove below it and you’ve got a nifty stand for your camp cooking pot.
-A word of warning though: while e-tools are made from high-carbon steel, this cooking method could still damage the material, so use this only when absolutely necessary.
+You can put the shovel at a 90-degree angle, light a camp stove below it, and voila—you’ve got a nifty stand for your camp cooking pot.
+A word of warning, though: while e-tools are made from high-carbon steel, this cooking method could still damage the material, so use this only when absolutely necessary.

 In the same 90-degree angle configuration, the e-tool can be used as a seat, which is great after a long day of activities.